House Fly Diet

 House flies are general feeders, which means they will eat everything from food to animal and human fecal matter.
 Since the house fly cannot bite or chew, the mouthparts work like a sponge and soak up liquids.
 Though they mostly have a liquid diet, they can feed on solid foods by regurgitating saliva and liquefying the food source before consuming it.
 The diet of the house fly prominently includes moist decaying matter, such as garbage, rotten fruits and vegetables, sewage, animal feces, and sugary substances.

-Outdoors they can be seen on plants, the ground, fences, compost heaps and rubbish bins.
-Once indoors, house flies can be found resting on walls, floors or ceilings.
+Outdoors can be seen on plants, the ground, fences, compost heaps, and rubbish bins.
+Once indoors, house flies can be found resting on walls, floors, or ceilings.
 At night, they prefer to rest near food sources approximately 5 to 15 feet off the ground.

 The typical female house fly lays her eggs individually or in bunches of 20 to 50, producing between 350 and 900 offspring over the course of her lifetime.
 Eggs are laid in moist, decaying matter including horse and cow manure, human excrement, decomposing vegetable waste, dumpsters, and trash receptacles, and accumulations of household garbage.
 Maggots hatch from the eggs in a mere 8 to 20 hours, feed on the decaying matter in which the eggs were laid, and complete three larval molts, called instars, before pupating.
 House flies spend three to seven days in the larval stage of the life cycle and then travel up to 150 feet to find a cool, dry place to pupate.
 Depending on the temperature and humidity of the surrounding environment, pupation can take anywhere from a few days to a month to complete.
 Upon completion, house flies emerge as fully mature adults and typically live for 15 to 25 days.
 In the right conditions, the pests can develop from eggs to adults in as little as a week.